 All Races, Both Sexes.
 Rates are Age-Adjusted.

 Modeled trend lines were calculated from the underlying rates using the Joinpoint Trend Analysis Software.

-Number of New Cases and Deaths per 100,000: The number of new cases of chronic lymphocytic leukemia/small lymphocytic lymphoma was 4.3 per 100,000 men and women per year.
-The number of deaths was 1.1 per 100,000 men and women per year.
-These rates are age-adjusted and based on 2011-2015 cases and deaths.
+Rate of New Cases and Deaths per 100,000: The rate of new cases of chronic lymphocytic leukemia/small lymphocytic lymphoma was 4.4 per 100,000 men and women per year.
+The death rate was 0.8 per 100,000 men and women per year.
+These rates are age-adjusted and based on 2016–2020 cases and deaths.